New Women's Association: Purpose

 The New Women's Association was formed in an effort to allow women both freedom and the right to vote.
 The establishment of NWA was affected by the domestic and global trend of innovation.
 Due to the Russian Revolution and WWI, Japan was in a middle of Taishō Democracy at that time, and labor movement and universal suffrage movement became active.
 In addition, women's suffrage was admitted in some western nations.
-These trends made Hiratsuka, who is the founder of the NWA, to think about social remodeling.
+These trends made Hiratsuka, who is the founder of the NWA, think about social remodeling.

 The group's aims included raising the "social and political position of women in Japan."
 Furthermore, the organization strove to obtain gender equality in education and employment.
 The leaders, Hiratsuka Raichō, Ichikawa Fusae, and Oku Mumeo, also focused on repealing or modifying Article 5 of the Public Police Law.
 This law prohibited women from participating in political activity publicly.
 The organization drafted two petitions advocating women's political rights.
 The law was an obstacle for women's political movement.
 Ichikawa thought of the amendment as a first step to women's suffrage.
 Hiratsuka was not interested in political rights before, but she came to understand the importance of them because she recognized more of her identity as a woman.
 After experiencing childbirth and childcare, she began to think about advocating rights to live as a woman.

 In addition to this, the organization aimed to stop men with venereal disease (Karyū-byō) getting married.
 Karyū-byō was the venereal disease which infects people in Karyū-kai(Geisha and prostitute society).
 The purpose for preventing men with the disease from marrying was not a legislation or petition campaign but also aimed to encourage women to aware of themselves as individual women by raising the issue of patriarchy which women cannot reject a partner decided by the patriarch and the double standard of sexual morality.
 At the time, women were expected to be sexually pure, and prohibited from having sexual relations with men without their husbands by law.
 However, men were accepted to have sexual relations with women.
 Hiratsuka pointed out that there was the double standard that men forced women to be sexually pure while men themselves had sexual freedom.
 The group both lobbied for and drafted a petition in favor of this with the goal of protecting the women whose husbands had or would later contract a sexually transmitted disease.
 The petition that was drafted for this purpose would have also given a woman the right to divorce her husband if he had venereal disease or contracted one during their marriage.
 This petition gained more traction than the organization's attempts to obtain women's suffrage and rights, and even gained the support of the Japan Women's Christian Temperance Union.